DynamiteDan/Sync-osu-lazer-across-devices-using-OneDrive/README.md

 5. Delete the original osu!lazer data folder
 6. Open command prompt
-7. Run the command `mklink /j "original osu!lazer data path" "new OneDrive folder containing the data"` (make sure to keep the parenthesis then pasting the paths)
+7. Run the command `mklink /j "original osu!lazer data path" "new OneDrive folder containing the data"` (make sure to keep the parenthesis when pasting the paths)
 8. Do the same thing on the other computer

 If you have a Mac, there should just be an option to change the folder location to the OneDrive folder containing all your osu!lazer data